How To Tell The Gender Of Your Bearded Dragon

 I hope you love the products that I recommend!
 As an Amazon Associate I earn small commissions from qualifying purchases.
 Thank you if you use my links, I really appreciate it!

-With bearded dragons, your best clue to decipher the gender of your pet is by the presence or absence of hemipenal bulges that reside at the base of the tail, just before the cloaca (anal opening).
-These bulges, in fact, are the male bearded dragon’s reproductive organs.
+Your best clue to deciphering your bearded dragon’s gender is by observing its genitals.
+The presence or absence of hemipenal bulges at the base of the tail, just before the cloaca (anal opening) will indicate whether your pet is male or female.
+These bulges are, in fact, the male bearded dragon’s reproductive organs.

-Telling apart a male and female beardie can be even more difficult if the dragons are babies, but that’s nothing a good article couldn’t help you clarify.
+Differentiating a male from a female beardie can be even more difficult if the dragons are young, but that’s nothing a good article couldn’t help you clarify.
 So, let’s get right into it!

-4 Major Ways To Tell The Gender Of Your Bearded Dragon
+4 Major Ways To Identify The Sex Of Your Bearded Dragon

-Sexing your bearded dragon can come in different ways.
-As an expert, I can tell which beardie is male or female just by looking at distinct features that we’ll be discussing as you read.
-However, if you’re a newbie, you will have to start with the best and most accurate tell-tale sign there is– the hemipenal bulge.
+As an expert, I can tell which beardie is male or female just by examining distinct features that we’ll discuss as you read.
+However, if you’re a newbie, you will have to start with the best and most accurate tell-tale sign there is: the hemipenal bulge.

 1. Check The Hemipenal Bulge

-Hemipenal bulges as I have explained, are simply the male reproductive organ, and here’s how to locate them:
+The hemipenal bulge, as I have explained, is simply the male beardie’s reproductive organ, and here’s how to locate it:

 • Position your bearded dragon on your palm head facing your fingers and bottom facing you.